Discrete Fracture Network (DFN) User Guide

 How It Works

-- Distances are computed from fracture centroids to nearest visible mesh/point cloud
+- Distances are computed from fracture centroids to the nearest visible mesh/point cloud

 - A distance grid accelerates lookups for large datasets